Intelligent-Silicon/AutoUnattend/Microsoft-Windows-Setup.md

 This example uses ```<DiskConfiguration>``` to create the partitions and assumes a UEFI bios exists and not the older bios type:

 Create partitions first, then modify the required partitions.
-Its unclear if this is a sector level data wipe or index only wipe, so the examples above using a script command is safer to use for a sector level wipe by removing the ```QUICK``` attribute.
+Its unclear from the Microsoft docs if this is a sector level data wipe or index only wipe, so the examples above using a script command is safer to use for a sector level wipe by removing the ```QUICK``` attribute.

 https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-setup-diskconfiguration-disk-createpartitions-createpartition-type